-This contract must be listed under the Family Responsibility Office, which will impose funding compulsion as they do for the court’s commands.
-So, it will make the process easy for you and will help if you face any problem.
+This contract must be listed under the family responsibility office, which will impose funding compulsion as they do for the court’s commands.
+So, it will make the process easy for you and will help if you face any problems.

 If you cannot take a mutual decision or don’t want to take one mutually, then it is better to go to court instead.
 As we see, many parents cannot agree upon a joint decision.
 Hence, for getting a child support command from the court, both of you or anyone can appeal for it.